BiffW/BVTA/README.md

   - Depleted Fuel Ammo Box is sold by military merchants and armory merchants

 * Chaingun
-  - All ammo box cost changed
+  - All ammo box cost changed, lead ammo cheaper, others more expensive
   - All bolts have higher launch impulse, sever probability and less spread
   - Shredder bolts and Physicorium bolts have higher armor penetration